 But this is where the happiness of being parents lies and you learn to understand your baby.
 Don’t forget that even the little one is learning to understand you.

 9 reasons why your babies cry

-Crying because of hunger is usually continuous, regular rhythm, gradually getting louder.
-Also check when you last gave food / milk to your baby.
+Crying because of hunger is usually a continuous, regular rhythm, gradually getting louder.
+Also, check when you last gave food/milk to your baby.
 If the baby has not been breastfed after 1-2 hours or with formula milk for about 2 hours then your baby may cry because of hunger.

 Request Diaper Change

 Babies can also feel uncomfortable with their bodies, whether they feel dirty or wet in their diapers and they have not been able to express the discomfort to us so they just cry.